sendgrid/docs/source/Integrate/Frameworks/laravel.md

 The `MAIL_FROM_NAME` field requires double quotes because there is a space in the string.
 {% endinfo %}

+{% anchor h2 %}
-## Creating a Mailable
+Creating a Mailable
+{% endanchor %}

 Next you need to create a Mailable class, Laravel's CLI tool called Artisan makes that a simple feat.
 Open CLI, go to the project directory and type:

 `php artisan make:mail TestEmail`